nogibjj/pypeline/README.md

 # PYPELINE [![Pylint CI](https://github.com/nogibjj/pypeline/actions/workflows/makefile.yml/badge.svg)](https://github.com/nogibjj/pypeline/actions/workflows/makefile.yml)
 A data pipeline manager.

-The microservice allows users to create, schedule, and monitor data pipelines for tasks such as data extraction, transformation, and loading.
+The microservice allows users to create and monitor data pipelines for tasks such as data extraction, transformation, and loading.

 Users create new pipelines to extract data from a specific source, transform the data using and loading the data into a cloud storage.